jbananak-jfrog/ReadME-ML/docs/Get Started/getting-started-ml.md

 ---
 title: Getting Started with AI/ML in JFrog (MLOps)
-excerpt: This page will help you get started with Machine Learning (MLOps).
+excerpt: This page will help you get started with JFrog's ML and AI assets management.
 hidden: false
 link:
   new_tab: false